1989 Ford Fiesta XR2 review: Retro Road Test

 Its rorty exhaust note adds to the feeling that the carburettor-fed engine is working hard, and it feels quick at legal speeds.
 This is a car that’ll take you back to being a 17-year-old.

-The brakes (discs at the front, drums at the rear) really are woeful by today’s standards and the Fiesta rolls around in corners.
+The brakes (discs at the front, drums at the rear) really are woeful by today’s standards and the Fiesta rolls around a lot in corners.
 In truth, I can see why the 205 GTI and Renault 5 GT Turbo enjoyed a much better reputation in their day.

-The XR2 isn’t a polished hot hatch, then, but it’s brimful of enthusiasm – and offers a very different experience to a modern car.
+The XR2 isn’t a polished hot hatch, then, but it’s brimful of enthusiasm – and offers a very different experience to a sanitised modern car.

 Tell me about buying one